Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 ## User Experience (UX)

-### End user
+### End-user

 1. Goal
-End users for this project are readers who wants to focus on their personal development and use the book as a real tool to grow in every area of life (Love, finance, career, spiritual, intellectual, health etc.)
+End users for this project are readers who want to focus on their personal development and use the book as a real tool to grow in every area of life (Love, finance, career, spiritual, intellectual, health, etc.)
-The site owner goal is to make money ot of each sell thanks to a affiliate link but also to create a readers community.
+The site owner's goal is to make money out of each sale thanks to an affiliate link but also to create a readers community.

-2. Profile : Readers
+2. Profile: Readers

-Users who want to focus on their personnal development and want to include more readings in their life.
-They want to integrate more readings in their life by using the book as a real tool on their personnal development journey.
+Users who want to focus on their personal development want to include more readings in their lives.
+They want to integrate more readings into their life by using the book as a real tool for their development journey.
 They want to take time to read more and share their recommendations/reviews.
-They want to have the possibility to see recommandations, save books for later and buy books online.
+They want to have the possibility to see recommendations, save books for later and buy books online.

-a. identity and behaviours
+a. identity and behaviors

-Readers interacting with the site are English speaker and we can determine different reader profiles :
+Readers interacting with the site are English speakers and we can determine different reader profiles :
-- Beginner : between 1 - 12 books per year : Mostly users who read very rarely.
+- Beginner: between 1 - 12 books per year: Mostly users who read very rarely.
-- Intermediate : between 12 - 24 books per year : Mostly users who read minimum 1 book per month
+- Intermediate: between 12 - 24 books per year: Mostly users who read a minimum 1 book per month
-- Expert : between 24 - 36 books per year : Users who reads very frequently and it is part of their habits
+- Expert: between 24 - 36 books per year: Users who read very frequently and it is part of their habits
-- Master : 36+ books per year : User who can read several books a month and is keen to share their recommendations online / interact with a community.
+- Master: 36+ books per year: User who can read several books a month and is keen to share their recommendations online / interact with a community.
 At this level, users might work in the field such as book writer or book publisher.
-They have a important recommendations books library and wish to expand their knowledge by accessing more books, reading more books and reviews
+They wish to expand their knowledge by accessing more books, and news.

 b. expectations
-- Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance etc.
+- Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance, etc.
-- Readers have a strong willingness to integrate reading more books in their personal development.
+- Readers have a strong willingness to integrate reading more books into their personal development.
 - Readers want to have access to a large library of books about personal development.
-- Readers wants to read reviews with great insights to easily choose their next reading
+- Readers want to read reviews with great insights to easily choose their next reading

 c. restraints
-- Readers believe they don't have time to read and rarely commit to make reading a real activity, part of their daily life.
+- Readers believe they don't have time to read and rarely commit to making reading a real activity, part of their daily life.
-- Readers feel overwhelmed about all the great books they could read and they don't dare to start
+- Readers feel overwhelmed by all the great books they could read and they don't dare to start
-- Beginner readers might feel impostor symdrome when seeing other reading progress and recommendations
+- Beginner readers might feel impostor syndrome when seeing other reading progress and recommendations

 ### User stories

 1. First Time Visitor Goals

-* As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
+* As a reader, I want to have access to a great book library online so that I can have plenty of choices to select my next book to read
-* As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
+* As a reader, I want to buy a book in a few steps so that I can progress quickly on my reading goals
 * As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
 * As a reader, I want to save book in a wishlist so that I can buy it later